 Heading west from the albergue and towards the church, you walk past it and across the main square.
 You will see a "Camino de Santiago" sign on the west side of the square, with the iconic photograph of Santiago as a pilgrim, guiding you to stay high and to the right, above the wall and onto a small side road that leaves town.
 Do not drop down to cross the river by the way you entered town.
 Hopefully you noted this sign as you entered town the day before.

 Within a short distance of about 1/4 kilometer, you come to more waymarks, ensuring that you are on the right track.
-By 0.64 kilometers the pavement in town turns to a gravel lane.
+By about 0.6 kilometers the pavement in town turns to a gravel lane.

 And thus begins the many seemingly endless farm roads for the day.

-At 3.0 kilometers, the main trackway looks like it goes to the right, and there is a small arrow, that shows you to keep straight on instead, onto the lesser of the tracks.
+At 2.89 kilometers, the main trackway looks like it goes to the right, and there is a small arrow that shows you to keep straight on instead, onto the lesser of the tracks.

 We soon found ourselves walking through beautiful cultivated forests of poplar trees.
 As we walked through these poplar plantations, we found the tracks to now consist of deep sand and dirt.
 Could we dare believe we were finally leaving the harsh gravel behind?

-The Camino now follows the river for a bit more that 2.0 kilometers.
+The Camino now follows the river for more than 2.0 kilometers.
 The morning was cool and glowing as we walked.

 We could hear the humming of motors of heavy equipment and there was a lot of dust in the air.
 It is more of an industrial area than we thought.
 Without the frequent watering of these dusty lanes, I'm sure it would have been much worse.
 The truck traffic was quite substantial through this section, so caminante beware!